illiliti/eiwd/src/iwd.ap.rst

    :widths: 20 80

    * - Address
-     - Local IP address
+     - Local IP address or a comma-separated list of prefix-notation addresses

        Optional local address pool for the access point and the DHCP server.
-       If provided this addresss will be set on the AP interface and any other DHCP server options will be derived from it, unless they are overridden by other settings below.
-If *Address* is not provided and no IP address is set on the interface prior to calling `StartProfile`,  the IP pool defined by the global ``[General].APRanges`` setting will be used.
+       If a single address is provided this address will be set on the AP interface and any other DHCP server options will be derived from it if not overridden by other settings below.

+       If a list of addresses and prefix lengths is specified (in the `<IP>/<prefix-len>` format), a single subnet address will be selected from the available space each time this profile is started.
+The subnet size is based on the ``[IPv4].Netmask`` setting.

+       If *Address* is not provided and no IP address is set on the interface prior to calling `StartProfile` the value of the main.conf ``[IPv4].APAddressPool`` setting will be inherited, which in turn defaults to 192.168.0.0/16.

+       For example, if ``[IPv4].Netmask`` is set to 255.255.255.0 and this setting, or the global *APAddressPool* fallback, is set to ``192.168.0.0/16, 10.0.0.0/22``, IWD will select one of the 256 subnets with addresses in the 192.168.<0-255>.0/24 range or one of the 4 subnets with addresses in the 10.0.<0-3>.0/24 range, allowing 270 possible subnets.
+Defining an address pool larger than the desired subnet gives IWD a chance to avoid conflicts if other interfaces on the system use dynamically assigned addresses.

    * - Gateway
      - IP Address of gateway